Concentrations & Certificates

 Sports is big business – and as with all business, the proper understanding and application of proven practices can mean the difference between profitability and loss, and success and failure.
 This program guides candidates seeking a successful career in the business of sports through the ins and outs of this increasingly complex – and lucrative – industry.
 The MBA concentration in sport management consists of required courses in sports management, sports marketing and sports law (contracts and negotiations), and a choice of electives ranging from sports media and communications to sport and event facility management to issues in global sport governance.

 Over one billion people around the world travel each year.
 Tourism is now one of the leading industries in the world and professional opportunities abound in this business sector.
-The MBA concentration in Tourism and Hospitality Management focuses on sustainable management with instruction that stresses how to optimize tourism’s contribution to economic development, preserve cultural and natural resources in communities around the world, and minimize the negative impact of tourism on environment and society.
+The MBA concentration in Tourism focuses on sustainable management with instruction that stresses how to optimize tourism’s contribution to economic development, preserve cultural and natural resources in communities around the world, and minimize the negative impact of tourism on environment and society.
 The concentration offers real-world learning opportunities to help candidates recognize and manage the issues influencing the fast-growing world of tourism.

 Certificate in Responsible Management